 Founded in 1962, the Museum’s exhibits are displayed in Brownsville’s original railroad depot and six Southern Pacific railroad cars.
 Our collections cover the lives, work, and cultures of Native People, Oregon Trail immigrants, pioneer settlers, and early families and communities in Linn County.
 You will also find exhibits on the Brownsville Mill Race (the earliest source of local industrial hydro-power), the Brownsville Woolen Mill and regional mining.
-One of the boxcars is even a 36 seat museum, The Boxcar Theater.
+One of the boxcars is even a 29 seat theater, The Boxcar Theater.
 We also house a fairly extensive, and well used, Genealogy Section.
 Of particular interest is the Covered Wagon that carried the Drinkard family across the Oregon Trail in 1865.

 The Historic 1881 Moyer House is also part of the Museum.
 Located just a block and a half South of the main Museum, you can tour the house on weekends, or by prior arrangement on any day the museum is open.